 Born in San Francisco in 1877 to a penniless pianist, she left California and moved to Paris in 1900.
 That year, the French capital was hosting the World’s Fair, and the city was buzzing with artistic and intellectual energy.
 It was during this time that Isadora met composer Camille Saint-Saëns and sculptor Auguste Rodin, who made her one of his muses.

-The artist’s sculptures in movement (Cupid and Psyche, The Kiss) inspired Isadora to develop a unique dancing style influenced by both the ancient (dancing barefoot wearing a plain white toga) and the contemporary (with curves and flexibility, her head lowered, breaking from the academic style of the corps de ballet).
+The artist’s sculptures in movement such as Cupid and Psyche and The Kiss inspired Isadora to develop a unique dancing style influenced by both the ancient (dancing barefoot wearing a plain white toga) and the contemporary (with curves and flexibility, her head lowered, breaking from the academic style of the corps de ballet).

 While in Paris, Isadora also discovered the surreal theatrical performances of Loie Fuller, another American artist who shook up the Parisian scene with her “serpentine dance.”
 Fuller introduced her to the circles of the Parisian intelligentsia before Isadora finally outshone her.

 At the height of her glory, Isadora began a tour of the United States.
 She stepped off the S.S.
 Paris in New York in September 1922 and performed at Carnegie Hall.
 During her next show in Boston, one of her breasts accidentally fell out of her shirt, causing a scandal in Prohibition-era America and putting an abrupt end to her career.